AmberForrester/Portfolio/README.md

 ## Prerequisites

-1. Creating a spotlight feature within the `Hero.tsx` file using [Aceternity UI](https://ui.aceternity.com/).
+1. Create a spotlight feature on the main page within the `Hero.tsx` file using [Aceternity UI](https://ui.aceternity.com/).<br />
 Once on the website use CTRL + K to bring up the search functionality, then type: spotlight <br />

-Open a *second* terminal to install dependencies and copy code:
+Open a ***second*** terminal to install dependencies and copy code:
 > npm i framer-motion clsx tailwind-merge